 How To Warp A Loom The Old Fashioned Way

-A few days ago, I wrote about our arrival at a loom weaver’s house, who was happy to show us the essential parts of a primitive loom, and I made a short video about it here.
-Today, I’m going to explain how she dresses the loom for weaving.
+A few days ago, I wrote about our arrival at a loom weaver’s house, who was happy to show us the essential parts of a primitive loom.
+Today, we will see how she dresses up the loom for weaving.

 In an industrial society, where Chinese products are a dime a dozen, weavers like Aurelia Cârdei are very hard to find.